thomascgray/rpg-whiteboard-solidjs/README.md

 # Barnabus VTT

-Like Miro or Google Jaboard or Microsoft Whiteboard, but for tabletop RPGs.
+Like Miro or Google Jamboard or Microsoft Whiteboard, but for tabletop RPGs.

 ## Technology Stack